 The single biggest threat to our local orca whales is that their primary food source, Chinook Salmon, are also endangered.
 80% of the SRKW diet is salmon, and because of loss of habitat and increasing pollution, local salmon populations are a fraction of what they used to be.
 So, what can you do?

-Support funding for salmon habitat restoration – Conservation Districts and our partners work every day to implement solutions, but region wide the budget shortfall for Puget Sound recovery work is over $1 Billion each year.
-Contact Governor Inslee and state legislators to support fully funding Conservation Districts and several key funding programs: Puget Sound Acquisition and Restoration Fund, Salmon Recovery Funding Board, Floodplains by Design, Estuary and Salmon Restoration Program, Brain Abbott Fish Barrier Removal Board, Washington Wildlife and Recreation Program, Aquatic Land Enhancement Account
+Your local District works every day to implement solutions, but the budget shortfall for Puget Sound recovery work is still over $1 Billion every year.
+Contact Governor Inslee and state legislators to support fully funding Conservation Districts and several key funding programs:

-Get Involved in local restoration work – Organizations across the region, from Conservation Districts, to Salmon Recovery Lead Entities, to Salmon Enhancement Groups, and state agencies are working everyday to restore salmon habitat, and they all could use the help of volunteers like you.
+Organizations across the region, from Conservation Districts to Salmon Recovery Lead Entities, to Salmon Enhancement Groups and state agencies are working everyday to restore salmon habitat, and they all could use the help of volunteers like you.

-Install A Rain Garden – We get roughly 40″ of rain every year in the Puget Sound region, and we love it right?
-All that rain hits our roofs, yards, and driveways and runs off into the streets picking up everything along the way and end up in local streams and ultimately Puget Sound, unfiltered.
-A Rain Garden can help capture some of that runoff, collect it, and infiltrate it back into the ground before it has a chance to carry pollution to our local waterways.
+Our region is recognized for the amount of rain it gets, and all of that water collects the pollutants from roofs, yards, and driveways and washes it into local streams and ultimately Puget Sound, unfiltered.
+A rain garden can help capture some of that runoff, collect it, and infiltrate it back into the ground before it has a chance to carry pollution to our local waterways.

 Some other small things: